 - Follow the proper wiring practices as detailed in the user manual.
 Connect earth ground as indicated.

 Gas detectors are usually installed in hazardous areas.
 These isolators and splitters are designed for UL/cUL Class 1 Division 2 safety rating for hazardous environments.
-These transmitter’s default configuration is for 4-20mA input and output making installation simple and with up to 1500V of isolation, the protection is excellent.
+The default configuration for these transmitters is for 4-20mA input and output; making installation simple and with up to 1500V of isolation, the protection is excellent.

 Would you like to have app notes like this delivered straight to your inbox?
 Click here to receive Acromag’s monthly eNewsletter.